Current as of July 2021 | Download print version (in PDF)

 Foundations, like SAs and SSOs, are regulated by both a registration and administration agency, usually the Ministry of Civil Affairs in Beijing or a provincial, municipal, or local Civil Affairs bureau or office, and by a professional agency such as the relevant government ministry or agency at the national, provincial, municipal, or local level.
 In laws and regulations issued prior to the 2004 Foundation Regulations (such as the Public Welfare Donations Law), the term "social organization" included foundations.

-Charitable Organizations: The Charity Law, which went into effect on September 1, 2016, created a new legal status: the charitable organization (慈善组织，cishan zuzhi).
-Charitable organization status is open to “lawfully established nonprofit organizations” whose main purpose is “carrying out charitable activities” and who do not have a “profit making purpose” (Article 8-9).
-The three categories of social organizations can obtain charitable organization status in one of two ways.
+Charitable Organizations: The 2016 Charity Law created a new legal status: the charitable organization (慈善组织, cishan zuzhi).
+Charitable organization status is open to “lawfully established nonprofit organizations” whose main purpose is “carrying out charitable activities” and who do not have a “profit making purpose” (Charity Law Article 8-9).
+The three categories of social organizations can obtain charitable organization status in two ways.
 One is to apply for the status when registering as a social organization.
 Alternatively, if the entity has already registered as a social organization, then it can apply for charitable status recognition following procedures in the Measures for the Designation of Charitable Organizations issued in September 2016.

-As of April 2018, 4,022 organizations have been officially accredited as charitable organizations (慈善组织), compared to more than 500 one year ago.
-Of these 4,022 charitable organizations, the vast majority are foundations, while the rest are social associations and social service organizations.
+At the close of 2018, 5,289 organizations had been officially accredited as charitable organizations (慈善组织).
+The vast majority are foundations, while the rest are social associations and social service organizations.

 Chinese law distinguishes between NPOs that have a public benefit purpose and those that serve other purposes.
 The two main laws defining the scope of public benefit activities are the 1999 Public Welfare Donations Law (PWDL) and the 2016 Charity Law.